ImMnan/Cheat_sheets/Kubernetes/cheatsheet.md

-kubectl rollout restart deploy/<name>                        # Restart a deployment kubectl rollout pause deploy/<name>                          # New updates to the deployment will not have an effect as long as this is paused kubectl rollout resume deploy/<name>                         # Resume an already paused deployment kubectl set env deploy/<name> env_var=test                   # Update deployment with a new env name 'env_var'='test' kubectl set env --from=configmap/<name> deploy/<name>        # Import environment from a configmap kubectl set env --from=secret/<name> deploy/<name>           # Import environment from a secret
+kubectl rollout restart deploy/<name>                        # Restart a deployment kubectl rollout pause deploy/<name>                          # New updates to the deployment will not have an effect as long as this is paused kubectl rollout resume deploy/<name>                         # Resume an already paused deployment kubectl annotate deploy <name> description='test'            # Added nnotation, though we recommend adding these in the yaml for deployment. kubectl attach deploy/<name>                                 # Get output from the first pod of a deployment kubectl set env deploy/<name> env_var=test                   # Update deployment with a new env name 'env_var'='test' kubectl set env --from=configmap/<name> deploy/<name>        # Import environment from a configmap kubectl set env --from=secret/<name> deploy/<name>           # Import environment from a secret